HyperFillOrg/hyperfill-frontend/README.md

 # HyperFill Frontend

-A DeFi vault management and trading terminal built with React and TypeScript.
-The application is an interface for managing vault deposits/withdrawals and trading operations on SEI through an AI system with multiple agents.
+A DeFi vault management and trading terminal with social impact built with React and TypeScript.
+The application is an interface for managing vault deposits/withdrawals, trading operations, and charitable donations on Hedera through an AI system with multiple agents.

 ## Why Terminal Frontend?